 Case in point – Brazilian Jiu-Jitsu.
-Sure, every once in a while you hear about a BJ Penn or a Lloyd Irvin getting their black belt in three or four years.
+Sure, every once in a while you hear about a phenom getting their black belt in three or four years.
 But those are extremely rare cases.
 For the most part, it takes the average student as long to get their first belt in BJJ as it does to get a black belt in the average tae kwon do school (not in my school, but we’re not the norm, either).

 What gives?
 For more than 20 years, hasn’t the mainstream industry encouraged martial arts school owners to make the “black belt” the beat-all end-all goal in your school, in order to increase retention and to encourage students to stick around for the long haul?

 If that’s the case, why is it that BJJ schools are seeing record enrollment numbers and interest among that most elusive of markets – the adult segment?